Hadrianutherae/Multithreaded-Java-WebServer/docs/README.md

 ## MVP build
 The MVP has the following features implemented
-- [x] Implement Etag functionality (If-Match, If-None-Match, If-Modified-Since)
+- [x] Implemented Etag functionality (If-Match, If-None-Match, If-Modified-Since)
-- [x] Implement GZip compression for quick transfer of files
+- [x] Implemented GZip compression for quick transfer of files
 - [x] Basic Multithreading, where each new request opens up a new thread.
 No threadpool!
 - [x] Serving a given directory and all of its subdirectories
 - [x] Basic explorer-like interface, to navigate up and down in folders